IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

       - `topology.kubernetes.io/region`
       - `topology.kubernetes.io/zone`

       **Important:** These labels must be found on the nodes in the cluster **before** installing the IBM® block storage CSI driver.
-If these are not labelled before installation, the CSI driver will not be topology aware.
+If these are not labeled before installation, the CSI driver will not be topology aware.

       ```
       $ kubectl get nodes -o=jsonpath='{range .items[*]}[{.metadata.name}, {.metadata.labels}]{"\n"}{end}' | grep --color "topology.block.csi.ibm.com"